-All Sky Camera
+All Sky Camera Imagery

 In a nutshell, the camera creates a fisheye image of the entire sky at 640 x 480 resolution.
 It provides some simple auto-exposure functions to allow reasonable quality images both day and night.
 It can look directly at the sun all day without adverse effects (but with column overloading and considerable artifacts around the sun image).
 On a dark night one can see magnitude 3 stars and a pretty good view of the Milky Way.
 The continuous video provides excellent documentation of overall sky conditions and does a very good job with night clouds, a topic of great interest at the observatory.

 A generic photo of the camera, lifted off the box it shipped in, is shown to the left.
 The camera with fisheye lens is enclosed inside a glass dome, which in turn has a metal base easily attached to a 1.5" pipe.
 Video and power cables run out the bottom of the camera (and down the pipe).
 The nominal field of view is almost 190 degrees and the box of pixels actually on the round fisheye image is about 540 x 460.
 Camera operation is completely hands-off; it sets exposure based on the average brightness, and the nominal exposure time ranges from 1/100000 sec to about 4 seconds.
 The camera is oriented so that north is at the top of the image.

 The current camera installation is shown in this photo.
 The camera is mounted on top of a 1.5" aluminum pipe that is attached to the house roof.
 The camera is slightly below the roof peak but still provides a pretty nice view of the sky.